Student Information Center > Disability Services

 Your Success is Our Success

-A student with an academic disability who plans to request accommodations needs to self-identify with Trine University concerning his or her disability by contacting Kathie L. Wentworth, M.Ed., Director, Academic Support Services.
+A student with a disability who plans to request academic adjustments needs to provide Trine University with documentation of his or her disability.
+This documentation goes to Kathie L. Wentworth, M.Ed., Director, Academic Support Services.

 Academic adjustments implemented depend on the disability of the student.
 Each circumstance is considered on an individual basis.
 It is important for the student with a disability to understand that academic adjustments will in no way lower or waive essential requirements of an academic program.